Crime in Taipei: Present

-After the Taiwan McDonald's bombings, the government made great efforts to reduce homicide.
+After the McDonald's bombings, the government made great efforts to reduce homicide.
 The year after the bombing, there were 196 homicides in Taipei, and the number decreased over the years and dropped to 68 in 2017.

-On May 21, 2014, the 2014 Taipei Metro attack, a stabbing attack, happened at Jiangzicui Station, resulted in 4 deaths and 24 injuries.
-The massacre was the first random attack for many years in Taiwan and sparked a prolonged discussion among politicians, social groups, and the media for months.
+On May 21, 2014, the 2014 Taipei Metro attack happened at Jiangzicui Station, resulting in four deaths and 24 injuries.
+The massacre was the first random attack for many years in Taiwan and sparked a prolonged discussion among politicians, social groups, and the media.

 Drugs

-According to United Nation's World Drug Report, although Taiwan ranks very low for various drug issues among countries, Taipei suffers a higher drug abuse rate comparing to the rest of the country.
+According to United Nations' World Drug Report, although Taiwan ranks very low for various drug issues among countries, Taipei suffers a higher drug abuse rate comparing to the rest of the country.
 New Taipei City accounts for half of the drug-related arrests in Taiwan in 2017.
 According to the Police Department of Taipei, 5578 people were arrested in 2017 because of drugs.
 According to a news article, around 60,000 people are using drugs in Taiwan, and the number has been stable for the past 4 years.

 Safe Area

 Wanhua District and Zhongshan District have been considered as the most dangerous districts in Taipei.
 The amount of crime in these two districts is the highest.
-Most of the criminals will also gather near these two districts.